-At San Marcos Animal Services, we understand life can be unexpected and present challenges for pets and their people.
-These changes may affect the ability to provide proper care for a furry family member.
-The animal services team strongly urges all pet owners to first consider alternate options for pets before surrendering to a shelter.
-Surrendering your pet is a very serious and difficult decision, and we encourage pet owners to utilize this option as a last resort.
+We understand life can present unexpected challenges, possibly affecting the ability to provide proper care for a furry family member.
+The animal services team encourages pet owners to first consider alternate options for pets before surrendering to a shelter.
+The shelter is the least desirable place for pets and it should be a last resort.

-We suggest using ReHome as a free service for finding a new home for your pet.
-You create a profile for your pet, you review applications and pick the best home for your pet.
-The adopter pays a fee and that fee is donated to San Marcos Regional Animal Services.
+Reach out to your friends and family and utilize all available rehoming networks.
+Social media sites like Nextdoor and Facebook can be a good resource for finding a new home for your pet.
+We also suggest using ReHome as a free service for finding a new home for your pet.
+You create a profile for your pet, review applications, and pick the best home for your pet.
+The adopter pays a fee and that fee is donated to San Marcos Regional Animal Shelter.

 Before surrendering your pet to San Marcos Regional Animal Services, we ask that you email the following information along with 2-3 photos of your pet so we can help find resources to help you keep your pet or alternative placement options:

-- Your name, phone # and email address
+- Your name, phone number, and email address

 - Pet’s Name